velartrill/velartrill.github.io/orig/spirals/darkest-before-dawn/darkest-before-dawn.md

 I turn towards her as I reach for the contact on to the wall.

-_“Coshvin, tam,”_ I call back, wiping a tear from my eye. _“Coshvin.”_
+_“Coshvin, tam,”_ I call back, wiping a treacherous tear from my eye. _“Coshvin.”_

 % is img-oversize 40
 % is coda ils/raven.png